spectrocloud/librarium/packages/docs/content/08-user-management/1-saml-sso.md

 In the window that opens next, under "General Settings", choose "Web" as the "Platform" and select `SAML 2.0` as the sign-on method.
 Click `Create` to add the new app.

-Your new app is added on Okta and needs to be configured.
+Your new app is added to Okta and needs to be configured.
 Give a name to the app that has been created.

 **We strongly recommend using the** `ENTITYID` **as it is from the Spectro Cloud SAML Panel as the app name.**